Facial Nerve Problems (cont.)

 Bell's palsy (Bell palsy) is paralysis of the facial nerve of unknown cause.
 The diagnosis is made when no other cause can be identified.
 Although Bell's palsy is thought to be caused by a viral infection of the facial nerve, this hasn't been proven.
 Other names for this condition are "idiopathic facial palsy" or Antoni's palsy.

 Bell's palsy is usually a self-limiting, non-life-threatening condition that resolves spontaneously, usually within six weeks.
-The incidence is 15 to 30 new cases per 100,000 people per year.
-There is no predominant age or racial predilection; however, it is 3.3 times more common during pregnancy and slightly more common in menstruating females.
+There is no predominant age or racial predilection; however, it is more common during pregnancy and slightly more common in menstruating females.
 In general, the incidence increases with advancing age.
 Children under the age of 13 seem less at risk of developing Bell's palsy than older individuals.

 What are the symptoms of Bell's palsy?